DennisdelRioCarbo/School_District_Analysis/README.md

 3. District summary as mentioned previously.

-4. Scores for Thomas High School changed as following (see Fig.4):
+4. Scores for Thomas High School changed as following:

    - Average Math Score: from 83.4 to 83.3
    - Average Reading Score: from 84.84 to 83.89